jarettrude/informative-drawings/README.md

 # Informative Drawings App

-A Streamlit web application that transforms photographs into beautiful line drawings using AI.
+A Gradio web application that transforms photographs into beautiful line drawings using AI.
 This app is based on the research paper ["Learning to generate line drawings that convey geometry and semantics"](https://arxiv.org/abs/2203.12691) by Chan et al.

 ![Informative Drawings Demo](https://carolineec.github.io/informative_drawings/images/teaser.png)

 ## Features

-- 🎨 Three drawing styles:
+-  Three unique drawing styles: anime, contour, and sketch
-  - Anime: Stylized anime-like line drawings
-  - Contour: Clean contour lines emphasizing shape
-  - Sketch: Natural sketch-like drawings
-- 📸 Support for various image formats (JPG, PNG)
-- 🖥️ Modern, responsive UI with dark mode support
+-  Fast processing with GPU/MPS acceleration when available
+-  Modern, intuitive Gradio interface
+-  Responsive design that works on desktop and mobile
-- ⚡ Real-time image processing
+-  Memory-optimized for efficient processing
-- 💾 Easy download of generated drawings

 ## Installation